-FishNet Security Expands Focus on Software-Defined Networking with SDNCentral Membership
+FishNet Security Expands Focus on Software-Defined Networking with SDxCentral Membership

 The benefits of SDN include network simplification, automation, scalability and address mobility.
 However, one of the key challenges of SDN is the authentication, authorization and accounting of security.
 For example, anyone with access to an SDN controller should be authorized to create a route to direct packets of information through a network.
 Otherwise, there is a risk of successful network attacks inside and outside corporate firewalls without the implementation of security protocols.
 These attacks can lead to network overloads, a loss of data, compliance breaches, damaged equipment and a loss of privacy.

-SDNCentral is an independent community for network virtualization and software-defined networking.
+SDxCentral is an independent community for network virtualization and software-defined networking.
 Its mission is to connect people, share information and provide education and training for everyone interested in next-generation networking.
-SDNCentral offers services to expand the community and accelerate SDN adoption, including events and webinars, live and online training, consulting, news aggregation, jobs exchange and referral services for connecting users and technology providers.
+SDxCentral offers services to expand the community and accelerate SDN adoption, including events and webinars, live and online training, consulting, news aggregation, jobs exchange and referral services for connecting users and technology providers.

 About FishNet Security

 FishNet Security is the No. 1 provider of information security solutions that combine technology, services, support and training.
 Since 1996, the company has enabled clients to manage risk, meet compliance requirements and reduce costs while maximizing security effectiveness and operational efficiency.
 FishNet Security is committed to information security excellence and has a track record of delivering quality solutions to over 5,000 clients worldwide.
 For more information about FishNet Security, visit www.fishnetsecurity.com, www.facebook.com/fishnetsecurity and www.twitter.com/fishnetsecurity.